Bonded by Love for Product

 The best decisions are made by proactively communicating with everyone who might thereby receive or add value.

 This nearly always means capturing it in written form, and Airtable is very much a written culture: project specs, meeting notes, retrospectives, market opportunity analyses, and other documents, including our CEO Howie's reports to our board of directors, are all duly written up and circulated widely, in most cases to all full-time staff.
 Engineers regularly write documents that receive direct feedback from sales or other customer-facing teams, and vice versa.
-For this reason, we ask for a writing sample on our online job application form (and we really do read it!).

 Furthermore, we strive to establish a social context in which people have the right expectations about authoring proposals or commenting on them.
 First, we encourage people to share as much information as possible: not only proposed actions and decisions, but also the context and motivations that prompted them.
 This allows readers, who do not already have that context, to engage more effectively.
 Second, we practice empathetic communication and discourage excessive pride of authorship.
 Ideas can only be shared early and often if people feel secure that their half-baked or highly speculative ideas will be welcomed as a starting point rather than attacked for their imperfections.
 On the other hand, the process of iterating and refining proposals can't work if people start out too attached to (or personally identified with) particular versions of an idea.
 Without these critical values, no software tool can create a culture of open communication.